zey-2/findsgjobs_app_2/README.md

 ## Contributing

-This project is part of the NTU Data Science & AI Capstone program.
+This project is part of the NTU Data Science & AI Capstone project.

 ## Acknowledgments

-- NTU Data Science & AI Program
+- NTU SCTP Data Science & AI Course
 - FindSGJobs.com API
-- Streamlit framework
+- Glenis Law (for the original code base)